pydata/xarray/doc/user-guide/data-structures.rst

 .. ipython:: python

     ds1 = xr.Dataset({"foo": "orange"})
-    dt = xr.DataTree(name="root", data=ds1)  # create root node
+    dt = xr.DataTree(name="root", dataset=ds1)  # create root node
     dt

 At this point our node is also the root node, as every tree has a root node.

-We can add a second node to this tree either by referring to the first node in the constructor of the second:
+We can add (a copy of) a second node to this tree, assigning it to the parent node dt:

 .. ipython:: python

-    ds2 = xr.Dataset({"bar": 0}, coords={"y": ("y", [0, 1, 2])})
+    dataset2 = xr.Dataset({"bar": 0}, coords={"y": ("y", [0, 1, 2])})
+    dt2 = xr.DataTree(name="a", dataset=dataset2)
-    # add a child by referring to the parent node
+    # Make the second datatree a child of the original
-    node2 = xr.DataTree(name="a", parent=dt, data=ds2)

-or by dynamically updating the properties of one node to refer to another:
+    dt.children = {"child-node": dt2}
+    dt

+Or more idomatically you can create a tree from a dictionary of Datasets and DataTrees.
+In this case we add a new node under ``dt``s 'child-node' by providing the explicit path under 'child-node' as the dictionary key:

 .. ipython:: python

-    # add a second child by first creating a new node ...
+    # create a third Dataset
     ds3 = xr.Dataset({"zed": np.nan})
-    node3 = xr.DataTree(name="b", data=ds3)
-    # ... then updating its .parent property
-    node3.parent = dt
+    # create a tree from a dictionary of DataTrees and Datasets
+    dt = xr.DataTree.from_dict({"/": dt, "/child-node/new-zed-node": ds3})

-Our tree now has three nodes within it:
+We have created a tree with three nodes in it:

 .. ipython:: python

     dt

-It is at tree construction time that consistency checks are enforced.
+Consistency checks are enforced.
 For instance, if we try to create a `cycle`, where the root node is also a child of a decendent, the constructor will raise an (:py:class:`~xarray.InvalidTreeError`):

 .. ipython:: python
     :okexcept:

-    dt.parent = node3
+    dt.children = {"child": dt}

 Alternatively you can also create a :py:class:`~xarray.DataTree` object from: